scovetta/Telepathy/doc/tutorial/soa-tutorial-1-write-your-first-soa-service-and-client.md

 Now copy the service configuration file to the configuration blob container, which is a blob container named **service-registration** in the Azure Storage Account linked to your Telepathy cluster.
 Next step is to  create a folder **calculatorservice** in **service-assembly** container in the same Storage Account, and copy the DLL file into the folder.
 You can use tools like [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to access both two containers.

+Check [Deploy A SOA Service to Microsoft Telepathy Cluster](../deploy_service.md) for more information.

 ### Step 3: Implement the client

 Following code can be found in the Client project in the [sample code](../../samples/Simple%20Service).